 We’ve tried.
 The city code doesn’t allow sidewalk cafes for a business like ours.
 From what we’ve gathered, it’s only allowed for restaurants, where at least 50% of sales come from food.
 So, if/when we decide to open a kitchen/restaurant… maybe.

-In choosing and coming up with new beers to make, is your creative process collaborative or does one just say he wants to make something and does?
+In choosing new beers to make, is your creative process collaborative or does one of you just decide you want to make something and do it?

 Both!
 Sometimes we collaborate (often, we collaborate with others, too – homebrewers, other craft brewers, and culinary experts) and sometimes we fly solo.

 What is the history of the building that Jubeck New World Brewery resides?

 We’re told it was originally a department store, but it has also housed a Maid-Rite restaurant, and formerly it was “Asian Gourmet” restaurant and grocery.